chitwan6804/Gaming-World/readme.md

 ## 🕹️ Included Games

-### 1. **Car Racing Game**
+### 🏎️ 1.
+Car Racing Game
+- Control your car and dodge traffic.
+- Score increases as you survive longer.
+- Basic collision detection and increasing difficulty.

+### 🐦 2.
+Flappy Bird Clone
+- Tap to keep the bird in the air.
-- Navigate a car through traffic while avoiding other vehicles.
+- Navigate through gaps between pipes.
-- Features basic movement mechanics and score tracking.
+- Classic Flappy Bird mechanics with gravity and hit detection.

-### 2. **Snake Game**
-- Classic snake game where the player controls the snake to eat food and grow longer.
+### ❌⭕ 3.
+Tic Tac Toe
+- Two-player game on the same machine.
+- Simple grid-based game logic.
+- Detects wins, losses, and draws.

+### 🐍 4.
+Snake Game
+- Classic snake that grows as it eats food.
-- Avoid colliding with the wall or yourself.
+- Avoid hitting the wall or yourself.

-### 3. **Ping Pong Game**
-- Two-player ping pong simulation with bouncing ball physics.
-- First to reach the score limit wins.
+- Dynamic score display and movement controls.

 ---